Filtering

 Set membership

-Section titled “Set membership”{ "Task.priority": { "in": ["High", "Critical"] } }Matches if the field value is any of the listed values.
-Works with Select and MultiSelect fields too.
+Section titled “Set membership”{ "Task.priority": { "in": [1, 2, 3] } }Matches if the field value is any of the listed values.
+Works with Select (matches variant name) and MultiSelect (matches if any variant is in the set) fields too.

-Select/MultiSelect operators
+Select/MultiSelect comparison

 Progressive Examples